Custom Audiences

 account_id

-can only have at most one Do Not Reach Listexpires_at
+can only have at most one Do Not Reach List - Users added to this list must have an

-timestamp set to less than 13 months from the current timestampeffective_at
+timestamp set to less than 13 months from the current timestamp - Do Not Reach List API does not accept an

 for this endpoint.
 The batch size is determined by the number of operations (Update